angela-bi/Interactive-Lab-Hub/Lab 3/README.md

 </details>

 \*\***Try creating a simple voice interaction that combines speech recognition, Ollama processing, and text-to-speech output.
 Document what you built and how users responded to it.**\*\*

+The file is under the `ollama` folder with the file name `ollama_convo.py`.
+I used `ollama_demo.py` and `test_microphone.py` as references, and used ChatGPT to generate code that:
+1. Records the user's voice
+2. Transcribes it using Vosk
+3. Uses Ollama to generate a response
+4. Uses espeak to play the response out loud.

+When testing the script, the speaker was quite loud, so when users heard the response they were a bit startled.
+The conversation felt a bit unnatural because generating a response and playing it out loud took a bit of time, which felt a bit awkward.

 ### Serving Pages